Firehed/perkfolio-website/pages/faq.md

 Perkfolio helps organize and display all of your information relevant to booking travel, but doesn't actually book for you.
 Maybe one day!

+### Does Perkfolio sync data across my devices?

+Yes, Perkfolio will automatically sync data across all of your devices, provided they are signed in to the same Apple Account.

+### Does Perkfolio sync to my family's devices?

+Perkfolio currently only syncs within a single Apple Account.
+We are exploring family syncing in a way that's still secure.

+### Does Perkfolio need internet access to work?

+Perkfolio is designed to work without a network connection.

+Syncing will be paused while you're offline and resume when your connection is restored.

+### Does Perkfolio need iCloud to work?

+No, but it will not sync across your devices without it.

 ## Pricing
 ### Is Perkfolio free?